Skip to main content

 MSc Leadership in Criminal Justice and Policing Full-time

-Equip yourself with skills to lead effectively in any criminal justice setting.
+Equip yourself with skills to be an effective leader in any criminal justice setting.
 Gain a critical understanding of the criminal justice system.
-Enhance your learning with real-life assessments and study a course that's been designed to be flexible around your work.
+Enhance your learning with real-life assessments and study a course that's flexible around your work.

 A student sitting listening in a classroom